enets/enets2-php-sdk/README.md

 Use this method to set the amount you would like to charge.
 The float value is expected (eg. 15.80).

 *setMerchantReference($value)*
-Use this method to set the reference data that can be associated back to your own transaction record.
-Must be a unique value for each transaction.
+Use this method to set the reference value that can be associated back to your own transaction record.
+Must be a unique value for each transaction, and used as reference value for transaction query purpose.

 *setReturnUrl($value)*
-Use this method to set return URL, which is the URL where your customer will be redirected to, upon completion of a transaction, regardless whether the transaction is successful or fail.
+Use this method to set return URL, which is the URL where the customer will be redirected to, upon completion of a transaction, regardless whether the transaction is successful or fail.

 *setReturnUrlParam($value)*
 Use this method to pass parameter to your return URL.
 The value will be echo back in the response.